To succeed, a business needs to develop a brand strategy.

 The Five W’s of Brand Strategy

-Everyone learnt the 5 W’s in school, but this structure is actually a really useful starting point for your brand strategy, as it gets you to delve into your customers personas and your own .
-What is their consumer behavior?
+Everyone learnt the 5 W’s in school, but this structure is actually a really useful starting point for your brand strategy, as it gets you to delve into your customers personas and your own.
+What is their consumer behaviour?
 How are you going to solve their problems?

-This gives you a great foundation for creating your brand strategy.
+This gives you a great foundation for creating your brand strategy guide.

 - Who are your target audience?